 Zoom courses are often recorded.
 The links are intended for use only by registered members of the class, and are not intended to be shared publicly.

 - Registration for courses is on a first-come, first-served basis.
+Payment and registration are per person, whether the class or event is in-person or on Zoom.

 - If applications for a course exceed class size, names will be added to a wait-list.
+We will contact you if an opening in a course becomes available, typically by email.

 - Payment in full is due upon submission of your registration.
 Online payment can be made via MasterCard or Visa.
+If you do not receive an email confirmation, please feel free to call the office to see if your registration went through.

 NOTE: Registration is offered on an online-only basis.
 No paper registration forms are distributed or accepted.
 Registration over the phone is possible by speaking directly with an Osher staff member during business hours at (603) 646-0154.
 Refer to our term pages (under the Courses link above) for specific information regarding the upcoming or current term.